-- 4.3.3 The Committee noted that strontium ranelate was effective in preventing vertebral and non-vertebral fractures, and the drug resulted in a non-significant 15% reduction in hip-fracture risk.
-The Committee was also aware of the result of a post-hoc subgroup analysis showing a statistically significant reduction in the incidence of hip fractures in women aged 74 or older who had a T-score of -2.4 SD or below. - 4.3.4 The Committee noted that the evidence for raloxifene showed an effect on risk of vertebral fractures, but did not show an effect on risk of hip fractures.
-In addition, there was evidence for a beneficial side effect of raloxifene on the incidence of breast cancer. - 4.3.5 The Committee did not consider it appropriate to make recommendations for the treatment of women on long-term corticosteroid treatment because this patient group is at greatly increased risk of fracture and therefore requires special consideration.
-The Committee was aware that for women without prior fracture but on corticosteroid treatment, the fracture risk is as high as, or even higher than, the fracture risk for women with a prior fracture.
-The Committee therefore felt that it would be disadvantageous for this group to be included in the current guidance.
+- 4.3.4 The Committee noted that strontium ranelate was effective in preventing vertebral and non-vertebral fractures, and the drug resulted in a non-significant 15% reduction in hip-fracture risk.
+The Committee was also aware of the result of a post-hoc subgroup analysis showing a statistically significant reduction in the incidence of hip fractures in women aged 74 or older who had a T-score of -2.4 SD or below. - 4.3.5 The Committee noted that the evidence for raloxifene showed an effect on risk of vertebral fractures, but did not show an effect on risk of hip fractures.
+In addition, there was evidence for a beneficial side effect of raloxifene on the incidence of breast cancer. - 4.3.6 The Committee noted that teriparatide was effective in preventing vertebral and grouped non-vertebral fractures in women with osteoporosis who have had a fracture, compared with placebo.
+The Committee also considered the favourable findings for teriparatide from one head-to-head RCT of teriparatide and alendronate, and that it conferred relatively favourable back-pain relief.
+However, the Committee was concerned about the small size of the head-to-head study, the fact that the study was not targeted at women with fractures, and the high dose of teriparatide used.
+Therefore it considered that the evaluation of the overall advantages of teriparatide over bisphosphonates requires more research to establish relative clinical effectiveness. - 4.3.7 The Committee did not consider it appropriate to make recommendations for the treatment of women on long-term corticosteroid treatment because this patient group is at greatly increased risk of fracture and therefore requires special consideration, particularly if they have had a prior fracture.
+The Appraisal Committee therefore felt that it would be disadvantageous for this group to be included in the current guidance.

-4.3.6 Recommendations for the treatment of women with osteopenia (T-score of between -1 and -2.5 SD below peak BMD) were not made, for two reasons.
+- 4.3.8 Recommendations for the treatment of women with osteopenia (T-score of between -1 and -2.5 SD below peak BMD) were not made, for two reasons.
 Firstly, it was agreed after the scope was issued in 2002 that the outcome in this appraisal should be 'the prevention of osteoporotic fractures' and this has been understood by the Committee to be a fragility fracture experienced by women with osteoporosis, not osteopenia.
-Secondly, not all of the drugs under appraisal have a UK marketing authorisation for treatment of women with osteopenia.
+Secondly, not all of the drugs under appraisal have a UK marketing authorisation for treatment of women with osteopenia. - 4.3.9 The Committee noted that fracture risk is clearly related to age, low BMD and previous fracture.
+The Committee accepted that most other risk factors (see sections 2.11 and 2.12) were likely to be associated with an increased fracture risk.
+The Committee was concerned that there was not sufficient evidence for a proven treatment effect on fracture risk related to risk factors other than low BMD, age and prior fracture.
+The Committee therefore concluded that preventative drug treatment should be targeted at women whose absolute risk of fracture is driven by low BMD and age, and that the recommendations should be made on the basis of age and BMD in the form of T-scores below which treatment is recommended.